 Mix a small garlic clove with 100 grams of butter, a bunch of fresh parsley, a pinch of salt and a drizzle of olive oil.
 The butter should be at room temperature to make this easy to mix.
 Spread onto the slices of bread and cook under the grill for 5 minutes.

 For some reason, people eat this.
 I think it’s horrible, but here goes.
 Take your dry bread, season and place it in the frying pan along with your bacon, sausage, eggs and black pudding.
-Fry it for 3 minutes each side and it’ll absorb the flavours and grease from the pan.
+Fry it for 3 minutes on each side and it’ll absorb the flavours and grease from the pan.

 Take slices of a large rustic loaf, preferably sourdough and place onto a baking sheet.
 Bake at 220C (430F) for 10 minutes, or until golden.
-Take a clove of garlic, peel and rub into each slice before drizzling them with olive oil.
+Take a clove of garlic, peel and rub it into each slice before drizzling them with olive oil.